dhruvpratapsingh/dhruvpratapsingh.github.io/_posts/2019-06-14-angular-amplify-1.md

 ---
-title: "3001: Angular Amplify - Auto-Format With Prettier & Husky"
+title: "3001: Angular Amplify - Auto Format With Prettier & Husky"
 ---

 In this tutorial we will be installing Prettier & Husky to help us with code formatting.
 When we started migrating to Angular we had a lot to figure out and wanted to avoid wasting time on formatting changes.
 So we researched a bit and found two fantastic libraries.
 After 10k+ commits we still haven't asked anyone to fix formatting of their code in the code review channel, thanks to these amazing duos.

 Before we start, please follow the setup steps from Angular website to get the starter app running.
+We will be enabling routing by default and using SCSS.
 [Angular Setup](https://angular.io/guide/setup-local){:target="_blank"}

 Now that we have the Welcome-app running, let's add auto-formatting to our app.